WBRE-TV: Translator

 Like other stations in the area, WBRE was forced to rely on repeaters to serve its coverage area for most of its history.
 The market is one of the largest (in land area) east of the Mississippi River and is very mountainous.
-In addition, Scranton/Wilkes-Barre was a "UHF island" before the digital transition because it is too close to Philadelphia and New York City for VHF analog service.
+In addition, Scranton–Wilkes-Barre was a "UHF island" before the digital transition because it is too close to Philadelphia and New York City for VHF analog service.
 During March 2010, in a cost-cutting move, all owned and operated translators were shut down after Nexstar determined that its VHF signal for WBRE is adequate enough to reach most of the market.
 VHF signals "bend" over rugged terrain more easily than UHF signals.
 According to nepahdtv.com, this move was met with some dismay from viewers in areas where reception of signals from Penobscot Knob is difficult if not impossible, leaving many people in rural areas unable to watch the station.
-Many of these areas are among the few in the country where cable and satellite aren't readily available.
+Many of these areas are among the few in the country where cable and satellite are not readily available.
 Despite this, no effort from Nexstar has been made to bring back any of the repeaters.

 Out-of-market cable coverage

-In New York State, WBRE is carried on Charter Spectrum in Highland Lake and Monticello in Sullivan County, which are part of the New York City market.
+In New York State, WBRE is carried on Charter Spectrum in Monticello in Sullivan County, which is part of the New York City market.